Australian Capital Territory

 Must be residents of the ACT Does not need to be resident of the ACT

-Must be part of a couple (married or defacto, heterosexual or same sex) Must have birthed her own child(ren)
+Can be part of a couple (married or defacto, heterosexual or same sex) or a single person (as of November 2023) Must have birthed her own child(ren)

 Requirements